Rochefort, home port of the frigate Hermione

 In 2019, the frigate sailed along the coasts of Brittany and Normandy and participated in the Armada of Rouen.
 While waiting for a next trip, the Hermione has returned to Rochefort, its home port, on July 5, 2019.

-2020 and 2021: the frigate Hermione remains all year round in its home port, Rochefort, and offers adapted tours while controlling the number of visitors on site.
+2020 and 1st half of 2021: the frigate Hermione remains all year round in its home port, Rochefort, and offers adapted tours while controlling the number of visitors on site.